Geekmaxxer/SynergyOS/readme.md

 > [!TIP]
 > Comment on the issue you want to work on before starting to work on it, so we can assign it to you to prevent ending up duplicating someone else's work.
-> Make sure to read the [Ameliorated Documentations](https://docs.amelabs.net) before making any changes to any as this will help you learn more about how AME Playbooks work.
+> Make sure to read the [Ameliorated Documentations](https://docs.amelabs.net) before making any changes to any file in SynergyOS as this will help you learn more about how AME Playbooks work.

 ## Credits